-Also take note of when it opens.
-The one I linked to above opens at 9 am Monday to Friday.
+Also, take note of when it opens.
+The ones I linked to above opens at 9 am Monday to Friday.

 Step two: Get address proof from your “home country”

 This isn’t hard.
 Just bring a bank statement (less than three months old) that lists your non-Portuguese address.